How to Install and Сonfigure Squid Proxy in One Click

-So, for starters, we need a Centos 7-based VPS server and the script below:
+For starters, we need a CentOS 7-based VPS server and the script below:

 proxy_user=username squid_port=22412 yum install -y squid cat > /etc/squid/squid.conf << EOL auth_param basic program /usr/lib64/squid/basic_ncsa_auth /etc/squid/internet_users auth_param basic realm proxy acl authenticated proxy_auth REQUIRED http_access allow authenticated http_port $squid_port EOL PASSWORD=$(date +%s | sha256sum | base64 | head -c 32 ; echo -n) touch /etc/squid/internet_users htpasswd -b /etc/squid/internet_users $proxy_user $PASSWORD echo "$proxy_user $PASSWORD" > /root/proxyusers service squid restart cat << EOL http proxy: hostname ip: wget -qO- ipinfo.io/ip port: $squid_port user: $proxy_user password: $PASSWORD EOL

 Before you start to install Squid proxy, you can edit the first two lines:

 proxy_user = myuser <- enter any username